Skip to content

 usage: users [-h] [-V] [-c CRIT] [--test TEST] [-w WARN]

-disconnected users on Windows (closed connections without logging out).
+sessions (closed connections without logging out).
+Alerts when the total user

 options: